What Does it Take to Be a Credit Checker?

 Related Job Titles

-There were about 38,500 jobs for Credit Checker in 2016 (in the United States).
+In the United States, there were 38,500 jobs for Credit Checker in 2016.
 There is little to no growth in job opportunities for Credit Checker.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+The BLS estimates 3,700 yearly job openings in this field.

 The states with the most job growth for Credit Checker are Utah, Florida, and Washington.
 Watch out if you plan on working in West Virginia, New Mexico, or Pennsylvania.
 These states have the worst job growth for this type of profession.